AlexandraNoriega/mybot_ws/README.md

 If you want to change the world, you can:

--Use a gazebo world installed
+- Use a gazebo world installed
--Use a gazebo world owned
+- Use a gazebo world owned

 If you choose the second note that you need one file <world_name>.world and one file <world_name>.launch and a third one (model folder) ir the world has models not included at gazebo.
 You need to copy that file in the following paths